Due to limited access spay/neuter, high volume of TNR requests and extreme summer heat, we currently have a waitlist for TNR projects.

 Is there a fee for TNR?

-As a nonprofit organization, we ask for a donation of $50 per cat or kitten that we trap during TNR.
+As a nonprofit organization, we collect donations during TNR projects.
+We suggest a donation of $50 per cat or kitten but will gladly accept and appreciate any donation amount.
 Donations support our TNR work (travel, trapping and equipment, medical expenses, supplies, food and shelter during cat recovery) and our work with community cats that may need more extensive medical attention.
 Donations also help pay for the extended care needed for kittens before they can be adopted.
-All donations include spay/neuter and vaccinations.
-Neighborhood cats in traps also get ear tipped.
+All feral cats get spayed/neutered and vaccinated.
+Feral cats in traps also get ear tipped.
 Additional optional services are available for a small fee.

-Included in $50 TNR donation for Feral Neighborhood Cats in Traps:
+Provided Services for Feral Community Cats in Traps:

 Optional services (at additional cost and upon request):

-- Revolution for Cats & Kittens - $10 per cat
+Revolution Plus for Cats & Kittens - $10 per cat

 We Do Not Admit Owner Surrender Cats